-A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.
+A writer I’ve worked with for several years reached out to me for advice: How to get paid to write?

 “What fellowships and grants remain to fund the research I need for my next book?” he asked.

-The good news: There are TONS of opportunities for writers to get funding, grants, and scholarships to support their work.
+The good news: There are TONS.
+Opportunities for writers to get funding, grants, and scholarships to support their work abound.
 Don’t let anyone tell you otherwise.
 If someone hits you with gloom and doom about the business of writing, they’re lying.

 Academic fellowships to get paid to write